cgm616/momi/content/sections/intermarriage.md

 {% end %}

 In fact, Ellen's parents actually switched synagogues when she was a young teenager to help guide her towards Jewish boys.
-However, the switch backfired, ultimately turning Ellen off of Judaism as a whole until she was much later in her life.
+However, the switch backfired, ultimately turning Ellen off of [religious Judaism](@/sections/going-to-synagogue.md) as a whole until much later in her life.
-See the [page about synagogue](@/sections/going-to-synagogue.md) for more details.

 {% quote(name="Ellen", millis=668000, anchor=661490) %}
 So he would not— he did not want me to date people— boys that weren't Jewish.
 That was a big deal.
 So they moved to this other synagogue that was reformed, and I absolutely hated it and refused to go to it.
 So that was kind of it for me with synagogue until much later in my life when I was with Gampy.